KEMPSTON

 Bedford.
 Married Miriam Snell on 2nd August 1908 at All Saints

-Church, Kempston, Beds.
-Children: George Lawrence Diemer and
+Church, Kempston, Bedfordshire.
+Children: George Lawrence

-also Bedford, St Peters |
+St Peters |

 |

-| EAGLES,
+EAGLES |

-Robert Edward |
+Edward |

 Private

-TF/2708 1st/8th Bn., Middlesex Regiment who was killed in action
+TF/2708 1st/8th Battalion, Middlesex Regiment who was killed in

-GATE) MEMORIAL, Ieper, West-Vlaanderen, Belgium.
 Panel 49 and 51

 |

-| EDWARDS,
+EDWARDS |

-Allan Septimus |
+Septimus |

 |